...a more diverse, equitable and inclusive community through the evaluation and improvement of department practices....

 Ideas, feedback, comments and/or resources are welcomed by the UC Davis EPS Anti-Racism Action Committee (ARAC).

 - ARAC Feedback Form.
 Contributions can be anonymous or you can include your name.
-Everything input here will go to Dawn Sumner as the chair of the ARAC.
-She will distribute the information to the rest of the committee as appropriate.
+Everything input here will go to the chair of the ARAC.
+They will distribute the information to the rest of the committee as appropriate.
 Note that information provided here should not be considered confidential.
-If you wish to provide feedback on how Dawn is doing, you can contact the chair of the department.
+If you wish to provide feedback on how the chair is doing, you can contact the EPS department chair.

 - eps-arac-feedback@ucdavis.edu.
 Feedback may also be submitted via email.